sasilver75/obsidian/PaperClubs/LatentSpace/Paperclub The Era of 1-bit LLMs - All Large Language Models are in 1.58 Bits.md

 ----

-This follows the paper [[BitNet - Scaling 1-bit Transformers for Large Language Models]]
+This follows the paper [[Paperclub BitNet - Scaling 1-bit Transformers for Large Language Models]]

 Recent research is paving the way for a new era of 1-bit LLMs.
 In this work, we introduce a 1-bit LLM variant, namely ==BitNet b1.58==, in which ==every single parameter of the LLM is a== ==ternary== {-1, 0, 1}.